Qualtagh/JBroMath/README.md

 boolean passesMillerRabin( BigInteger n, BigInteger base )
 ```
 [Strong pseudoprimality](https://en.wikipedia.org/wiki/Strong_pseudoprime) test with a given base.

+Argument `n` must be an odd integer greater than one.
+Argument `base` must be relatively prime to `n`.

 This method is an adaptation of the standard Java method `BigInteger.passesMillerRabin`.